 Citrus greening was detected in California in 2012 when an Asian citrus psyllid carrying the bacteria responsible for citrus greening was discovered in a residential neighborhood in Los Angeles.
 Further investigation revealed that a nearby lemon tree had been infected with citrus greening.
 It turns out that there was a branch of pummelo grafted to the lemon tree.
 As with the Florida case, it is believed that the origin was pummelo propagative material smuggled into the United States from Asia.
 A quarantine was put in place in Los Angeles and a tremendous effort was launched to contain the disease.
 Update: In 2015 more infected trees were found 15 miles from the first infected tree and the quarantine zone was expanded.
 This spread was no surprise to scientists.
 After citrus greening was detected in Brazil, it was observed that the natural spread of the disease due to the Asian citrus psyllid was about 12 miles per year.

 Having tasted the pummelos available in California and having grafted them myself, it seemed so strange to me that someone would smuggle pummelo propagative material into California when the best of the best pummelos are already available in California.
 It made me wonder: are the pummelos available in Asia different than the incredibly delicious ones that we already have here in California?
-Or was the smuggler simply unaware that he could have created an account with CCPP and ordered pummelo budwood in less than five minutes?
+Or was the smuggler simply unaware that he could have easily created an account with CCPP and ordered pummelo budwood?
 Earlier this year I saw an opportunity to get to the bottom of this puzzle.
 Back in April 2014, the CCPP had an event where members of the public were invited to look at the CCPP citrus trees and taste citrus varieties of interest.
 Ahead of the event I asked if I could taste every available variety of pummelo and take a couple of each home for citrus tastings.
 The CCPP generously donated the pummelos that I needed for my taste tests.
 My goal was to get feedback on the California pummelos from people who had actually eaten pummelos in Asia.
 I made a survey where I could collect numerical taste scores for the various pummelos.
 I also asked the tasters if they had tasted pummelos outside of North America; for those who had, I also asked them where and which of the California pummelos tasted similar to the ones outside of North America.

 My first tasting was with the Santa Clara Valley chapter of the California Rare Fruit Growers; it was a large and diverse group and we had tasters who had previously tasted pummelos in Vietnam and Thailand.
 My Chinese neighbors kindly agreed to be my second tasters.
 The third taste test was with some Chinese friends in San Francisco.